 There are many places to turn to figure out if you might be addicted.
 Recovery groups give people support and encouragement to stop an addiction.
 In food and sex addiction recovery, however, no one wants you to stop eating or having sex.
 Rather, recovery is about stopping these activities from being self-destructive.

 There are many types of addictions, and it’s important to determine if you’re developing an addiction or have an addiction.
 The Internet is another good introduction into finding the help you need.
-There are many self-help, 12-step and treatment sites, but a good place to start is a site called the Healthy Mind.
+There are many self-help, 12-step and treatment sites, but a good place to start is Very Well Mind.

 Resources for LGBT individuals

 In most cities, there are many 12-step groups for LGBT individuals.
 If there isn’t one in your city, keep in mind that 12-step groups typically tend to be welcoming to all people.
 As for treatment centers, although few places are geared specifically for the LGBT community, many in-patient and out-patient centers are gay-friendly.
 When I have referred addicted clients, I have called treatment centers to ask if 1) the staff, including their therapy team, is educated on LGBT issues 2) the staff is knowledgeable and gay-friendly, 3) there are any LGBT staff members and therapists, and 4) there currently other LGBT individuals under their care.
 All of these questions should be asked when you consider going into treatment.
 A good resource to consider is Sober Recovery.
 If you’re LGBT and suffering from an addiction, go to the website Recovery Village for additional resources.